-We welcome a first-year class of about 1,300-1,400 students each year.
+We welcome a first-year class of over 1,000 students each year.
 We look for well-rounded applicants who show the potential to succeed in a rigorous academic environment and the desire to get involved in our campus community.

 SUNY Oneonta considers a number of factors in our holistic review process including: academic performance, rigor of the course work, exam scores (including Regents, IB, and AP), commitment to extra-curricular activities (including community service, leadership in student organizations and athletics, performance and artistic activities, and part-time employment); among other measures.

 Applicants for admission are expected to complete a minimum of 16 units of college preparatory coursework as follows: